 Madeira applies Portugal’s national Personal Income Tax regime (Imposto sobre o Rendimento das Pessoas Singulares, or IRS) with critical regional adjustments.
 In 2025, Madeira residents will benefit from lower rates in the initial brackets, which can offer real savings compared to the mainland.

-The Madeira income tax rate is progressive.—the lowest rate, applied to annual income up to €8,059, In come1%.
+The Madeira income tax rate is progressive; the lowest rate is applied to annual income up to €8,059, and the normal rate is 9.1%.
 As income rises, rates increase gradually.
-The next bracket, from €8,059 to €12,160, is taxed at 11.55%, while income between €12,1Income €17,233 is taxed at 15.4%.
+The next bracket, from €8,059 to €12,160, is taxed at 11.55%, while income between €12,160 to €17,233 is taxed at 15.4%.
 Between €17,233 and €22,306, the rate is 17.5%, and from €22,306 to €28,400, it rises to 22.4%.
-Higher rates continue at 24.85% up to €41,629, then 36.98% up to €44,987, followed by 40.95% for income up to €83,696Incomeincome above this threshold is taxed at a top marginal rate of 46.56%.
+Higher rates continue at 24.85% up to €41,629, then 36.98% up to €44,987, followed by 40.95% for income up to €83,696.
+Above this threshold is taxed at a top marginal rate of 46.56%.

 The system also includes fixed deductible amounts at each bracket, ensuring effective taxation remains fair and proportionate.